VMT19937: A SIMD-Friendly Pseudo Random Number Generator based on Mersenne Twister 19937: Inter-State Vectorization: the V-Family

 Let's add a second index $t$ to the state vector, so that $X_{k,t}$ is the state $k$-th for the $t$-th generator, i.e. $X_{0,t}=X_{tJ}$, the multi-generator described below has initial state

 By interleaving the words of the state vectors of the $M$ generators, we obtain for the multi-state generator a combined state vector $\hat{X}_0$

-This allows to transform each of the 32-bits operations in \eqref{eq:step} into a $L$-bits operation which advances by one step the $M$-dimensional state vectors simultaneously, hence reducing computation cost by a factor $M$.
+This allows to transform each of the $w$-bit operations in \eqref{eq:step} into an $L$-bit SIMD operation that advances all $M$ state vectors by one step simultaneously, reducing computation cost by a factor $M$.
+Using MT19937-32 as an illustration: